Every business scans the marketplace for the best vendor so they can make an informed purchase.

 Management

 In this step, the request for a quote is sent to the vendors.
 Companies set a deadline to receive all the bids.
-Three to eight vendor bids is considered to be a cost-effective and competitive bidding process.
+Three to eight vendor bids can be considered to be a cost-effective and competitive bidding process.

 - Issue the document: Give your vendors sufficient time to work on the request for quote response.
 If you have provided adequate information about the business, project needs, and product specifications, expect very few follow-up questions.
 If you do happen to get vendor queries, make sure to respond to them promptly.